How to use the Propagation tab

 Option A: System default

-Choose System default when you want the current trip to stop using any calibration-specific setup and go back to standard planner behavior.
+Choose System default when you want the trip to stop using calibration-specific settings and return to the planner defaults.

 Use this when:

-• you want to reset the trip to a simpler baseline
+• you want the trip back on the standard planner baseline

 Option B: Calibration profile

-Choose Calibration profile when you want the current trip to use a saved, reusable calibration profile.
+Choose Calibration profile when you want the trip to use a saved profile from the dropdown.

 Use it when:

-• you want reproducible behavior you can come back to later
+• you want repeatable behavior you can load again later

-• you are done previewing and ready to use a saved configuration
+• you are done testing a workspace preview

 Option C: Workspace preview (unsaved)

-Choose Workspace preview (unsaved) when you want to test the current workspace settings on this trip without saving them into a reusable profile first.
+Choose Workspace preview (unsaved) when you want the current trip to use the workspace draft without saving it as a profile first.

 Use preview when:

-• you want to compare behavior before committing
+• you want to compare route behavior before saving

-• you are not ready to save or overwrite a profile yet
+• you do not want to overwrite or create a profile yet

 Step 3: Verify what the planner is actually using

-If the "currently loaded" line does not match what you intended, pause and re-check before moving on.
+If that line does not match what you intended, do not move on yet.

 Step 4: Use Manage Calibration Profiles carefully

-This section is about the calibration profiles themselves, not just the current trip.
+This section changes saved profiles, not just the current trip assignment.

 This is where you can:

-• load an existing saved profile into the workspace
+• load a saved profile into the workspace editor

 • delete a saved profile